 Jangsan Mountain Valley

-Haeundae in Busan is known for its impeccable valleys and mountains that are perfect for a cool down.
-The beauty is enhanced with ocean right next to it.
+Haeundae in Busan is popular for its impeccable valleys and mountains that are perfect for a cool down.
+The beauty elevates to another level with the ocean right next to it.
 The Jangsan mountain is quite near the station, only fifteen minutes of walk from the station, near Daecheon Park.
 The cool breeze travels all along the valleys, through the luscious forests, creating a soothing environment for the park visitors.
 Jangsang Mountain, also known as the “Tower of Nature,” you can have an aerial view of Haeundae Marine City and Gwangandaegyo Bridge.
 The valley begins with a sports park at the entrance of the hiking course and reaches up to Seoktaeam Temple.
 The mountain offers a wide range of hiking trails.

+The roadmap to your travel journey should begin from Daecheon Park (most people start from there).
 It is preferred to hike slowly, taking in the freshness of nature offered by the forest park.
-The roadmap to your travel journey should begin from Daecheon Park (most people start from there).
 Shortly, you will come across a temple called “Pokposa Temple” after a stroll inside Daeungjeon Hall begins the uphill part.
 You will then reach the Yangun Falls, with unpigmented white waterfalls and a misty blue pond beneath.
 After crossing the Sinseongyo Bridge, you will see the downtown of Haeundae in the distance.
 Neodul Zone is the perfect spot for pictures as the rocks are lying down right at the foot of the mountain.
-It has been proved to be a great picnic spot for a family.
-As children play around in nature, adults are seen sitting and chatting on laid mats.
+It is a great picnic spot for a family.
+As children play around in nature, adults will sit and chat on laid mats.

-Lastly, Jangsan Mountain is known for its well-preserved forest and crystalline water.
+Lastly, Jangsan Mountain is popular for its well-preserved forest and crystalline water.